wp-plugins/formilla-live-chat/readme.txt

 = Does Formilla Live Chat work with my smart phone (e.g. iPhone, Android, etc.)? = Yes.
-We recommend using mobile chat clients for use with Skype or Google Talk to chat from your mobile phone on the go!
+We recommend using mobile chat clients for use with Google Talk to chat from your mobile phone on the go!
 For those using the live chat web interface, it is currently not optimized for chat from your mobile phone.
 We have plans on introducing mobile support in the near future.

-= How do I end a chat using my Skype or Google Talk client if the user does not end it? = To end a live chat session, simply send ~end via your Skype or Google Talk chat client.
+= How do I end a chat using my Google Talk client if the user does not end it? = To end a live chat session, simply send ~end via your Google Talk chat client.
 It's important to end chats upon completion to ensure your chat queue can receive new chats as they may arrive at any time while you're online.

 = Is Google Hangouts the same thing as Google Talk, and will it work with Formilla.com Live Chat? = Google Hangouts is different from Google Talk.
 Unfortunately Google Hangouts will not work via Formilla.com Live Chat.
-You can either revert back to Google Talk or use our alternative Live Chat web interface or Skype!
+You can either revert back to Google Talk or use our alternative Live Chat web interface!

 == Screenshots ==